-- Fall term conferral Students who complete degree requirements between October 28th and March 2nd are eligible for March 2nd degree conferral. - Spring term conferral Students who complete degree requirements between March 3rd and June 30th are eligible for June 30th degree conferral. - Summer term conferral Students who complete degree requirements between July 1st and October 27th are eligible for October 27th degree conferral.
+- Fall term conferral Students who complete degree requirements between October 28th and March 2nd are eligible for March 2nd degree conferral and may apply to participate in the May commencement ceremony. - Spring term conferral Students who complete degree requirements between March 3rd and June 30th are eligible for June 30th degree conferral and may apply to participate in the May commencement ceremony. - Summer term conferral Students who complete degree requirements between July 1st and October 27th are eligible for October 27th degree conferral and may apply to participate in the December commencement ceremony.